mqAncientHistory/cityOfRome/_Blogs/ZoeSims_MarketsTrajan/Market.md

 [*stipulatio*](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Obligationes.html)
 and [*locatio*
 *conductio*](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Locatio.html)
-were most common during this time, with the former [@Long2: 818] referring to an oral agreement and the latter [@Long1: 710], a more detailed arrangement, which outlined skill, labour and cost.
+were most common during this time, with the former referring to an oral agreement and the latter, a more detailed arrangement, which outlined skill, labour and cost.
 Without these laws, Romans would not have been able to co-ordinate and construct grand-scale projects like, Trajan's Markets.

 {% include lightbox.html
 caption="*Figure 7.* Trajan's Markets at night.
-Pufacz, Wikimedia Commons, Public Domain" image="Markets/TMFigure7.png" width="800"
+[Pufacz](https://commons.wikimedia.org/wiki/File%3AHaleTrajana_Night2.JPG), Public Domain"
+image="Markets/TMFigure7.png"
+width="800"
 height="502" %}